 3.6 Regulatory bodies subject to the Scottish Regulators' Code are required to use existing governance arrangements to publish an annual statement on compliance with the Code.
-FSS will include this in our Statement on Performance Functions, published in accordance with the requirements of Section 5 of the Food (Scotland) Act 2015.3
+FSS will include this in our annual report, published in accordance with the requirements of Section 15 of the Food (Scotland) Act 2015.